 Tehidy, Camborne TR14 0TW

-If you go into the woods today (well, between the 20th and 31st of October that is), you’re in for a big surprise as Rogue Theatre unveils their popular Halloween celebration.
-Held at the North Cliffs end of Tehidy Woods, this frightfully fun experience is a come one, come all affair, with incredible performances and rib-tickling stories.
+If you go into the woods today (well, the week leading up to Halloween, that is), you’re in for a big surprise as Rogue Theatre unveils its popular Halloween celebration.
+Held at the North Cliffs end of Tehidy Woods, this frightfully fun experience is a come-one, come-all affair, with incredible performances and rib-tickling stories.
 Book your tickets online to make sure you don’t miss this under-this-world experience.

 Best for: A spot of exorcise